avantikaar246/Pet-Adoption-System/README.md

 * [USAGE_GUIDE.md](docs/USAGE_GUIDE.md) – How to use the system.
 * [LIMITATIONS.md](docs/LIMITATIONS.md) – Current limitations of the system.
 * [IMPROVEMENTS.md](docs/IMPROVEMENTS.md) – Future enhancements and improvements.

-## Extensibility & Future Work

-* Integrate GUI (JavaFX) or web frontend.
-* Replace CSV storage with a database.
-* Add analytics and reporting features.
-* Role-based access for admins, adopters, and foster homes.

 ## Contributing